twpayne/chezmoi/README.md

-chezmoi has strong support for security, allowing you to manage secrets (e.g. passwords, access tokens, and private keys) securely and seamlessly using a password manager and/or encypt whole files with your favorite encryption tool.
+chezmoi has strong support for security, allowing you to manage secrets (e.g. passwords, access tokens, and private keys) securely and seamlessly using a password manager and/or encrypt whole files with your favorite encryption tool.

 If you do not personalize your configuration or only ever use a single operating system with a single account and none of your dotfiles contain secrets then you